Ulster SFC round-up: Donegal’s Kilcar thrash Scotstown

 On a perfect day for football, Lámh Dearg - making their first appearance in the competition since 1992 - carved out one goal chance in the second half but Gaels’ ‘keeper Flynn won the race for possession ahead of Conor Murray, after Patrick Cunningham’s shot struck the upright in the 35th minute.

-The second half was a pedestrian, predictable affair with the Gaels happy to empty their bench and coonsolidate their healthylead.
+The second half was a pedestrian, predictable affair with the Gaels happy to empty their bench and consolidate their healthylead.

 To their credit, the visitors battled to the last and they notched the last two points via Cunningham and Ryan Murray but they were scores with the word consolation stamped all over them.